-This bill amends the Wage and Hour Act in Nebraska by updating the minimum wage and introducing a youth minimum wage.
-The minimum wage will increase incrementally, starting at $15 per hour in 2026, with annual adjustments based on a specified percentage increase or the consumer price index.
-Additionally, the bill allows employers to pay a youth minimum wage of $13.50 per hour to employees aged 14 to 15 who are not emancipated minors.
+This bill amends the Wage and Hour Act in Nebraska by updating the minimum wage provisions and introducing a youth minimum wage.
+The minimum wage will increase incrementally, starting at $9 per hour and reaching $15 per hour by January 1, 2026.
+After that, the minimum wage will be adjusted annually by one and three-quarters percent.
+Additionally, the bill establishes a youth minimum wage of $13.50 per hour for employees aged 14 to 15, with scheduled increases every five years starting in 2030.

 Statutes affected: